MRUTYUNJAYAMOHANTY/Web-development-complete-guide/MEAN/my-messages/README.md

         2. deploy 1 combined app
            .
 Node REST API which renders the angular app too N.B : CORS headers are not required
+          N.B : To make this we have to modify outputPath:api/anyname.
+                This will make a new directory(folder must not exist previously) naming as anynamne while doing ng build.